Hi! I'm Annie Dimond.

 Personally, the enneagram has helped me to name with specificity, accept and compassionately appreciate the voices that tend to take most of my inner airtime, so that I can listen to the Voice that speaks more quietly, less forcefully, and yet with powerful truth about what is really going on here.
-As such, the enneagram has become an integral part of my posture in prayer and a tool for the work of healing in my own life, and works quite well alongside my Christian faith.
+As such, the enneagram has become an integral part of my posture in prayer and a tool for the work of healing in my own life.
+It beautifully supports, and is supported by, my Christian faith.
 While this is deeply and inextricably true, it is important for possible clients to know that I do not only work with Christians or people who know or practice Christianity, so please do feel invited and free reach out, whatever your system of belief or way of understanding the crazed world.
 In any case, it will be a gift to join you for some of your journey.
 With the enneagram as a helpful map, I am continually learning to acknowledge the vulnerable areas I'd prefer to hide and those wounds that need to to see the light of day.
 What is brought into the light, is light.
-It's hard to believe in the darkness, but I speak from some incredibly real experiences of that light.
+It's hard to believe in the darkness, but I speak from some astounding experiences of that light.
 All said, this practice has been quite a gift to me; I hope it will be the same for you.